ShipitSmarter/vscode-stitch/docs/additional-functions.md

 ```
 datetimelocal.parse <text>
+datetimelocal.parse <text> <format>
 ```

 #### Description
-Parse a local date time string to a local date time object
+Parse a local date time string to a local date time object, optionally with a specified format

 #### Arguments
 - `text`:
   - The date time string to parse
   - **Note:** will throw an `ArgumentException` if the given `text` contains time zone information.
+- `format`:
+  - (Optional) A format specifier that defines the required format of text (see [Microsoft's date time format specifications](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings))
+  - **Note:** will throw an `ArgumentException` if the given `format` contains time zone information (i.e., `z` or `K` characters).

 #### Returns
 The parsed local date time object